sergioagomes/Clojure-Studies/logs/Logs.md

 ## Day 26: OCT 23, 2023

-- **Today`s Progress**: Today I kept do the real world app, learned about how to configure a pedestal and component librarie, but still also read more about these libraries to understand 100%, and I watched more classes about Clojure formation in Alura, saw about threads and their problems and how bad is use global sysmbols.
+- **Today`s Progress**: Today I kept do the real world app, learned about how to configure a pedestal and component libraries, but still also read more about these libraries to understand 100%, and I watched more classes about Clojure formation in Alura, saw about threads and their problems and how bad is use global symbols.

 - **Link to Alura-Project**: [Hospital]()
 - **Link to Project**: [Real-World-App]()